telepresenceio/telepresence/README.md

 UX:

  - instead of supply dns manually we could watch resolv.conf for changes and load it automatically
- - instead of supply remote endpoint manually we could query it out of kubernetes
  - we could watch the supplied kubeconfig for changes... when combined with the prior two options and the suid installation, the invocation would require no args, e.g.:
    ```
    # automatically (re)connect me to whatever cluster my context points to